tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 (Recharge 6+): When your turn starts, roll a save against one ongoing save ends effect.

 **Quirk:** Favors traditional battle hymns.

 ---

+#### Magic Beard of Entanglement

+_Recharge 6+:_ Depending on your character’s facial hair, this item may enter be a set of gold braids and jewels that are woven into your full and manly beard, or a false beard made of gold.
+Either way, when a foe you’re engaged with disengages, you may activate the beard, which grabs on and forces the foe to reroll their disengage attempt.

+**Quirk:** Pognokleptomania – your beard steals things.

+---